Configuration Parameters

 BlockDialers

-To activate blocking, the following rule should be added to the settings (see the details below):
+To enable blocking, the settings must comprise the following rule (see below):

 threat_category in "LinuxFirewall.BlockThreat" : Block as _match